Remote Monitoring of Patients for Cardiovascular Disease

 RPM Benefits for Cardiology Patients

-Remote patient monitoring in cardiology has many benefits that go beyond individual health.
-RPM not only reduces hospital stays and hospital admissions, but it also lowers the economic burden associated with these diseases.
+Remote patient monitoring in cardiology delivers benefits that extend beyond individual health.
+By reducing hospital admissions and lengths of stay, RPM helps lower the substantial economic burden associated with cardiovascular diseases.

-The United States suffers from approximately $214 billion annually in healthcare costs due to stroke and cardiovascular diseases.
+The United States incurs approximately $214 billion annually in direct healthcare costs due to stroke and cardiovascular diseases, in addition to a $138 billion loss in productivity.
+Remote patient monitoring offers a practical way to reduce these cardiology-related healthcare expenditures.

 Also read: